 Japanese cuisine has been hailed all over the world as one of the best cuisines.
 Universally appealing to a wide variety of people, Japanese cuisine creates magic from simple and light recipes including rice, seaweed and seafood.
 Unlike its Western counterparts, it is easy to digest and doesn’t make you feel bloated, and it also makes any party 100 times more interesting.
 Therefore, when you visit Tokyo, one of the most important attractions you must check out has to be the food markets.
 Try some Japanese cooking classes, or buy your own groceries and try your hand at the traditional techniques and culinary delights that this country has to offer.
-So, if you are interested in visiting food markets when you visit, read on as we show you a handy list of the top must-visit food markets in Tokyo, Japan, so you can tick them off your itinerary as soon as possible.
+So, if you are interested in visiting food markets, read on for a handy list of the top must-visit food markets in Tokyo, Japan, so you can tick them off your itinerary as soon as possible.

 1. Earth Day Market